benweint/gquil/NOTES.md

 - [x] Make `gquil help <subcommand>` show help instead of an error
 - [x] Make help text link back to a path for feedback, issues
+- [ ] Add a CONTRIBUTING.md file with info about development, processes
 - [ ] Add examples to the in-tool documentation
 - [ ] Add a manpage